 Taking proactive steps to protect and maintain cognitive function is key.
 “Half of dementia cases in the United States are attributed to obesity, hypertension, and diabetes.
 If we were able to do something significant to address the risks, we would be able to decrease dementia cases next year by as much as 40 to 50 percent,” Gomes-Osman says.
-She is referring to a 2020 report from the Lancet Commission, which found that up to 40 percent of dementia cases could be prevented or delayed by addressing modifiable risk factors.
-In fact, research continues to reinforce the effectiveness of lifestyle and health interventions—positive, often simple changes people can make to address these risks and take greater control of their cognitive health.
+She is referring to a 2020 report from the Lancet Commission, which found that up to 40 percent of dementia cases could be prevented or delayed by addressing modifiable risk factors for dementia.
+In fact, research continues to reinforce the effectiveness of lifestyle and health interventions—positive, often simple changes people can make to lower dementia risk and take greater control of their cognitive health.

 Lifestyle and health-based interventions for dementia

-Lifestyle interventions that have a positive effect on both preventing and slowing the progression of cognitive decline do not need to be cumbersome or impractical for people to adopt in their daily lives.
-“Simple changes to a patient’s lifestyle can lead to significant reduction in modifiable risk factors,” Gomes-Osman says, emphasizing, “The earlier we implement lifestyle changes, the better.”
+Lifestyle interventions that have a positive effect on both preventing and slowing the progression of cognitive impairment and dementia do not need to be cumbersome or impractical for people to adopt in their daily lives.
+“Simple changes to a patient’s lifestyle can lead to significant reduction in modifiable risk factors for dementia,” Gomes-Osman says, emphasizing, “The earlier we implement lifestyle changes, the better.”
 While there are many behaviors people can address to support their cognitive health, two practical and effective interventions Dr. Gomes-Osman recommends primary care providers share with their patients are getting physical activity and staying mentally and socially active.

 Being physically active bolsters brain health